https://www.wemakescholars.com/education-loan/abroad-higher-studies-education-loan-common-faqs

 Yes, and not just only yours but also of your co-applicants.
 When you take an education loan, it immediately doesn't affect either of your CIBIL scores, it reduces or improves as your repayment period starts.
 Non-repayment or delay in paying EMIs of your education loans will result in the reduction of your credit score and vice versa.

-4. What is the benchmark CIBIL score that a candidate needs to maintain in order to be eligible for an abroad higher studies education loan?
+4. What is the benchmark CIBIL score that a candidate needs to maintain to be eligible for an abroad higher studies education loan?

 Generally, while taking an education loan, the required CIBIL score is a minimum of 685.
 Government banks sometimes accept lesser CIBIL scores if it is low because of some not-so-serious reasons such as credit card-related issues, on the other hand, Private banks and NBFCs are less flexible on CIBIL issues.